Positive Psychology Researchers

 Claire Higgins / Somatics & Kinaesthetics

 Claire is the COO of the Positive Psychology Guild and a Positive Psychology Practitioner & Researcher.
-She runs a research, coaching, and training practice (Inner Athletics Ltd.) that focuses on performance, stress, and recovery and movement, exercise, and sport from the perspectives of Positive Psychology and Exercise & Sport Psychology.
+She holds an MSc in Violence, Conflict & Development and an MSc in Exercise & Sport Psychology.
+Outside of PPG, she runs a research, coaching, and training practice (Inner Athletics Ltd.) that focuses on performance, stress, and recovery and movement, exercise, and sport from the perspectives of Positive Psychology and Exercise & Sport Psychology.
 A former humanitarian practitioner, she has worked with different branches of the United Nations and International Red Cross across the Middle East, where she also lived for 40 years.
 Her work covered health and education for refugees, prison reform, violence and conflict, and monitoring the treatment of political prisoners in line with International Humanitarian Law.
 She is also a black belt martial artist (2nd dan, karate, JKA) and certified self-defence and fitness instructor, and has competed in judo.
 These experiences and her personal encounters with violence and stress led to postgraduate research on the motivation to teach martial arts and self-defence.
 Her current research under the PPG Somatics & Kinaesthetics Initiative is on the psychophysiology of fear, action, and movement, and the motivation to practice a form of movement, exercise, and/or sport over time.